 It is said that every picture tells a story; and these pictures rolled me over with story; besotted from the get-go, I seized upon every detail, constructing the character of Mr. Schafer, who, I concluded, exhibited all the qualities of my dream dad.
 Had I had a say in the matter.

 And I’ll tell you what these rooms told me about my Dream Dad.

 We begin at the beginning.

-First, the exclusively cream and brown palette, both soft and decisive, felt like a warm hug– a warm, masculine hug.
-Then, furnishings from dissimilar traditions… tribal, modern, classical… placed in unexpected proximity suggested worldliness, education and daring-do.
+First, the cream and brown palette, both soft and decisive, felt like a warm, masculine hug.
+Then, the furnishings from dissimilar traditions… tribal, modern, classical… placed in unexpected proximity suggested a worldly character, educated and full of daring-do.
 And finally, the neatly coiffed topiaries, speaking of whimsy and nurturance, cinched the deal.
 This was the guy for me.
-I mean my inner child me, searching for her ideal father.
+I mean, my inner child me, searching for her ideal father.

 Here comes Dream Dad now to greet us.